 As you can see, there are many causes of engine driveability and performance issues.

 That is why diagnosing the problem before making any repairs is important.
 This guide will show you how to do that and help you understand exactly how these problems occur.
 This repair will require electrical repair knowledge.
 It is a challenging repair that might be quite difficult for most people.
 To avoid wasting money or time, attempting this repair is not recommended unless you can diagnose the issue.

 - Professional OBDII scan tool (must have a scan tool capable of programming the computer to relearn the throttle position)

 - Digital Multimeter

 - Mitsubishi throttle position sensor

 - First, use an OBDII scan tool to read the diagnostic trouble codes (DTCs) from the vehicle’s computer.

-- Here we can see we have multiple trouble codes relating to throttle position.
+- Here, we see multiple trouble codes relating to throttle position.
 We have P0123 and P0222.
 This tells us the problem is related to the throttle system and that the throttle position sensor voltage is not operating within a normal range.
 This tells us there could be an open or short anywhere inside the circuit that the throttle position sensor is part of, and this circuit has various other parts, which is why it is very important to test and check everything.

-- It is ideal to go into a further diagnosis to determine whether the components or the wiring causing the problem.
+- It is ideal to go into a further diagnosis to determine whether the components or the wiring is causing the problem.